Michael Omoke

 Architecting Cultural Diplomacy Across Continents

-Cultural Director, Consulate of Tanzania (Zanzibar) — Denmark • Artistic Director, ACT: New Nordic Voices.
-I work at the intersection of performance, spatial storytelling, and cultural diplomacy—reimagining classic texts as theatre and immersive scenographic installations, and building long-horizon cultural collaborations across the Nordics, East Africa, and North America.
+My work spans performance, spatial scenography, and cultural diplomacy—reimagining classic texts as theatre and immersive installations, while building long-horizon cultural collaborations across the Nordics, East Africa, and North America.

 Michael Omoke